 |Common health issues||Hip dysplasia, Cataracts, Eye problems, Elbow dysplasia, Hypothyroidism, Lymphosarcoma (Form of Cancer), Ovarian Cysts|

 |Other Names||Flanders Cattle Dog, Vlaamse Koehond, Bouvier, Belgian Cattle Dog|

 Bouvier des Flandres translates from French to ‘cow herder from Flandres’ so it’s really no shock that they were originally bred to herd cattle!
-However, they were also used for pulling carts and helping the farmers family in whatever way possible, so we can only assume they were developed as a matter of practicality.
-Although we don’t officially know the ancestry of these doggies, it’s thought the Bouvier des Flandres's ancestors may include Sheepdogs, Dutch Griffons and Barbets.
+However, they were also used for pulling carts and helping the farmers' family in whatever way possible, so we can only assume they were developed as a matter of practicality.
+Although we don’t officially know their ancestry, it’s thought the Bouvier des Flandres's ancestors may include Sheepdogs, Dutch Griffons and Barbets.
 During WW1 and 2 many of these guys were used as messenger and search dogs!
 They were officially recognised by the Kennel Club in 1929 with a breed standard being put in place in 1912.